mcbeauregard/conway-game-of-life/README.md

     }
 ```

+Create a function that copies the new grid to the old grid, by iterating through rows and columns:
 ```
 for (var r = 0; r < gridRow; r++) {
         for (var c = 0; c < gridColumn; c++) {